LAS VEGAS -- Driven by the belief that "actionable insight is a right," Hyperion Chief Strategy Officer Howard

 Dresner's list of grievances struck a chord with the audience.

 "I think he's right," claimed Bryan Hall of Grant Thornton, a Chicago-based accounting firm.
 "It really does come back to freeing up people from relying on IT to be able to get the information they deserve."
+He added, "This is groundbreaking."

 "BPM is about the business people waking up and saying 'We can't work this way,'" Dresner explained later.
 "It's a backlash against the whole tools and technological mind-set that we've had for the last 20 years.
 So, BPM is very much a business initiative in partnership with IT."